SketchingDev/Doodle-Dashboard/README.rst

 ---------------

-**Doodle-Dashboard** is used to create fun little dashboards that display useful information from multiple sources, like Tweets from your favourite Twitterers, weather reports for your local area or breaking news.
+**Doodle-Dashboard** is used to create little dashboards that display useful information from multiple sources, like Tweets from your favourite Twitterers, weather reports for your local area or breaking news.

 .. image:: https://raw.githubusercontent.com/SketchingDev/Doodle-Dashboard/master/docs/images/flow-diagram.png